Batch Changes team

 - Code invariants - Describe a code pattern once, and your batch change will fix it everywhere, automatically, forever, thanks to its declarative model.

 - Continuous maintenance - Instead of deferring codebase maintenance to large, painful, and risky changes, Batch Changes lets developers introduce changes incrementally and in a safe and automated way.
 Much like CI/CD increased efficiency and reduced risk through small deployments, Batch Changes lets developers make incremental codebase-wide changes.

 - In-editor and instant feedback - Developers don’t leave the editor to create or be notified of changesets.
 Repository owners can discover and apply great code patterns faster.
 Linters are not enough: when you catch a new pattern, you want to make sure it’s not introduced again (lint), but also fix it everywhere it already exists.

 - Universal Batch Changes - Make changes to public and private code.
 Open source projects can provide batch specs so that their dependents can seamlessly upgrade.
 Batch Changes eases upgrading in private and on-premise environments.

-- #batch-changes-chat channel or @batchers on Slack.
+- #batch-changes channel or @batchers on Slack.